b07202024/fairseq_dgslm/examples/textless_nlp/dgslm/README.md

 7 7 136
 331 445
 ```
-These two files can be obtained using the [example command](hubert_fisher/#encode-audio-to-discrete-units) of hubert fisher, with the `--hide-fname` option added.
+These two files can be obtained using the [unit_generate.sh](unit_generate.sh) of hubert fisher, with the `--hide-fname` option added.

 The raw dataset directory should contain the following files :
 ```